 God's empowerment of Jeremiah is instructive concerning the nature of the preaching He wants His preachers to do.
 For several years now we have been hearing outcries from some brethren against "negative preaching."
 By this they mean preaching that opposes, exposes, rebukes, reproves, condemns, judges, or corrects.
-(It is somewhat humorous that they see no inconsistency in their own negative preaching against "negative preaching.")
+It is somewhat humorous that they see no inconsistency in their own negative preaching against "negative preaching."
 I suppose that if they had their way no preacher would ever stoop so low as to identify any specific sin or error.

 To them it is next to blasphemy to dare call the name of a false teacher and expose his false doctrine.
-One thing is certain-were Jeremiah to be resurrected, they would not tolerate him in their pulpits more than once.
+One thing is certain-they would not tolerate Jeremiah in their pulpits more than once.

-In emphasizing the need for and place of the negative element in preaching, we do not want to lose sight of the need for "positive preaching."
+In emphasizing the need for and place of the negative element in preaching we do not want to lose sight of the need for "positive preaching."
 Jeremiah was to do this kind of preaching, also.
-To be fair, there are some who do not seem comfortable with anything but a strong "negative" sermon every time.
+To be fair, there are some that do not seem comfortable with anything but a strong "negative" sermon every time.
 (This is an extreme as erroneous as the former, but it seems that the criticism of negative preaching is far more prevalent than its opposite.)
 We not only need to hear sin and error exposed.
 We also need to hear preaching from the Word of God that encourages, enlightens, and edifies our hearts and spirits.
-This is the "building" and "planting" Jeremiah was to do and that preachers today still must do.
-If one preaches only a negative message all the time, his preaching is single-dimensioned and incomplete.
-However, the trend among preachers in the Lord's church over the past several years has favored a "positive only" approach.
+This is the "building" and "planting" Jeremiah was to do and that preachers today still need to do.
+If one preaches only a negative message all the time, his preaching is unbalanced.
+However, the trend among preachers in the Lord's church over the past several years seems to favor a "positive only" approach.
 With this approach has come a corresponding rate of apostasy due to liberalism.

 It was surely not accidental that God used four "negative" terms, but only two "positive" terms to describe the preaching Jeremiah was to do.
-It is surely not a mere coincidence that Paul used the same ratio of "negative" and "positive" terms to describe the kind of preaching Gospel preachers are to do: "Preach the word; be urgent in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching" (2 Tim.
+It is somewhat remarkable in my judgment that Paul used the same ratio of "negative" and "positive" terms to describe the kind of preaching Gospel preachers are to do: "Preach the word; be urgent in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching" (2 Tim.
 4:2).
 Is God trying to tell preachers that they need to spend twice as much time uprooting evil as planting Truth, or that exposing sin and error is twice as important as imparting the Gospel, or something besides these?
 Perhaps we will never know for sure.
-However, what we can most certainly learn is that the namby-pamby, soft-soap, toothless preaching that some brethren want exclusively does not represent God's standard.
+However, what we can most certainly learn is that the namby-pamby, soft-soap, toothless preaching that some brethren want exclusively is not what God wants!